ONDANSETRON- ondansetron injection, solution

 The coadministration of ondansetron had no effect on the pharmacokinetics and pharmacodynamics of temazepam.

-Available data do not reliably inform the association of ondansetron and adverse fetal outcomes.
-Published epidemiological studies on the association between ondansetron and fetal outcomes have reported inconsistent findings and have important methodological limitations hindering interpretation [see Data].
-Reproductive studies in rats and rabbits did not show evidence of harm to the fetus when ondansetron was administered intravenously during organogenesis at approximately 3.6 and 2.9 times the maximum recommended human intravenous dose of 0.15 mg/kg given three times a day, based on body surface area, respectively [see Data].
+Published epidemiological studies on the association between ondansetron use and major birth defects have reported inconsistent findings and have important methodological limitations that preclude conclusions about the safety of ondansetron use in pregnancy (see Data).
+Available postmarketing data have not identified a drug-associated risk of miscarriage or adverse maternal outcomes.
+Reproductive studies in rats and rabbits did not show evidence of harm to the fetus when ondansetron was administered intravenously during organogenesis at approximately 3.6 and 2.9 times the maximum recommended human intravenous dose of 0.15 mg/kg given three times a day, based on body surface area (BSA), respectively (see Data).

 The background risk of major birth defects and miscarriage for the indicated population is unknown.
-In the US general population, the estimated background risk of major birth defects and miscarriages in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
+All pregnancies have a background risk of birth defect, miscarriages, or other adverse outcomes.
+In the US general population, the estimated background risk of major birth defects and miscarriages in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

-No intravenous pre-and post-natal developmental toxicity study was performed with ondansetron.
-In an oral pre-and post-natal development study pregnant rats received doses of ondansetron up to 15 mg/kg/day from Day 17 of pregnancy to litter Day 21.
-With the exception of a slight reduction in maternal body weight gain, there were no effects upon the pregnant rats and the pre-and postnatal development of their offspring, including reproductive performance of the mated F1 generation.
+No intravenous pre- and post-natal developmental toxicity study was performed with ondansetron.
+In an oral pre- and post-natal development study pregnant rats received oral doses of ondansetron up to 15 mg/kg/day from Day 17 of pregnancy to litter Day 21.
+With the exception of a slight reduction in maternal body weight gain, there were no effects upon the pregnant rats and the pre- and postnatal development of their offspring, including reproductive performance of the mated F1 generation.

 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for ondansetron and any potential adverse effects on the breast-fed infant from ondansetron or from the underlying maternal condition.